4 Ways to Reduce Christmas Spending on Your Kids

 WANT.
 NEED.
 WEAR.
 READ.

 They rhyme, and I love that.
-I can think through what I’ve bought and be sure I’ve checked off one for each kid.
+I can think through what Christmas gifts I’ve bought and I can be sure I’ve checked off one for each kid.
 This makes Christmas shopping MUCH easier.

-I don’t feel like I’m breaking the back every year just shopping for my own kids.
-It allows me to make sure that I am taking care of my kids mentally, physically, and emotionally.
+I don’t feel like I’m breaking the bank every year Christmas shopping for my own kids.

 Back to the Christmas Budget